sirikata/sirikata-cluster/README.md

 Puppet Master Configuration
 ---------------------------

 You'll need to do some Puppet master node setup.
-You want to do this and have the master ready before starting any nodes.
-Make sure you have Puppet installed.
-Then, copy the config files into place:

-    sudo cp -r data/puppet/* /etc/puppet/

-Note that you may also need to adjust your /etc/puppet/fileserver.conf to allow loading files from the agent nodes.
-The data is under /etc/puppet/files and you should enable access in the [files] section, e.g. for a complete whitelist add the line

-    allow 0.0.0.0/0
+The easiest way is to work against a local puppet master using the default layout, in which case you can just:

+    ./sirikata-cluster.py puppet master config --yes

+You'll need to enter your sudo password to edit/add files under /etc/puppet.

 Corosync One-time Configuration
 -------------------------------